We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-With a variety of gorgeous patterns, this one almost looks too nice to use as a diaper bag, but built in crumb drains and the fact that you can machine wash this bag means you totally can.
+With a variety of gorgeous patterns, this one almost looks too nice to use as a diaper bag, but built-in crumb drains and the fact that you can machine-wash this bag means you totally can.
 The detachable straps allow you to shift from backpack to crossbody without the added bulk of extra straps in the way.

 The bag comes with an included changing mat, but there are additional accessories — that you can find in matching fabrics — available for purchase if a coordinated set is your thing.

-storage and organization
+- lots of room for storage and organization

-small side pockets
+- small side pockets

-must purchase stroller straps separately
+- must purchase stroller straps separately

 This vegan leather option comes with a coordinating changing pad and a matching wristlet.
 This simple design doesn’t have as many pockets or pouches as some others, but it’s not lacking when it comes to simple style.

-comes with useful add-ons like a messenger strap and wristlet
+- comes with useful add-ons like a messenger strap and wristlet

-no insulated pockets
+- no insulated pockets

-heavier on its own than some other packs
+- heavier than some other backpacks

 - stroller straps sold separately